temporalio/documentation/docs-src/cloud/tcld/user/delete.md

   - tcld
 ---

-The `tcld namespace delete` command deletes the specified user in Temporal Cloud.
+The `tcld user delete` command deletes the specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id` to specify the user to be deleted.

 Alias: `d`